djluck/PromQL.Parser/README.md

 ## User guide
-### Parsing and validating PromQl
+### Parsing and validating PromQL
-`Parser.ParseExpression` will parse a provided expression into an Abstract Syntax Tree (AST) that represents the PromQL components:
+`Parser.ParseExpression` will parse a provided expression into an Abstract Syntax Tree representation:

 ```csharp
 Parser.ParseExpression(@"